Ōei Invasion: According to Japanese sources

-In the 11th month of 1419, envoys of Ashikaga Yoshimochi visited Korea.
-In return, King Sejong sent Song Hui-gyeong to Japan.

-The diplomatic mission left the Joseon capital on the 15th day of the first leap month of 1420.
-The envoy continued on from Busan on the 15th day of the 2nd month.
-On the 21st, he met Soda Saemontaro on Tsushima as Sō Sadamori stayed with the Shōni clan in Hizen Province.
-He arrived in Kyoto in the 4th month.
-Having accomplished his mission, he left Kyoto in the 6th month, returning to Korea after completing negotiations with the Shōni and Sō clans in Kyūshū.
-He arrived in the capital in the 10th month, 1420.
+In November 1419, envoys of Ashikaga Yoshimochi visited Korea.
+In return, King Sejong sent Song Hŭigyŏng to Japan.
+The diplomatic mission left the Joseon capital in early 1420 and met with Soda Saemontaro on Tsushima as Sō Sadamori stayed with the Shōni clan in Hizen Province.
+Sō Sadamori arrived in Kyoto in April.
+Having accomplished his mission, he left Kyoto in June, returning to Korea after completing negotiations with the Shōni and Sō clans in Kyūshū.
 This trip corrected mutual misunderstandings between Japan and Korea.
 In Tsushima, Song received a protest from Soda Saemontaro over a Korean document that stated Tsushima's dependence on Korea.
 He warned of the Shōni clan's possible military action.
 Song realized that Sō Sadamori had not been involved in the previous negotiations, and also learned of the Sō clan's vassalage to the Shōni clan.
 These realizations overturned Korea's plans towards Tsushima.
 In Kyoto, Song clarified that the Joseon had no intention of invading Japan.
 On their way back, Korean envoys faced the Sō and Shōni's hard-line attitude toward the Joseon.

-In the 4th month of 1421, a letter under the name of Sō Sadamori demanded the return of Japanese captives and pointed out Korea's claim over Tsushima.
+In April 1421, a letter from Sō Sadamori demanded the return of Japanese captives and pointed out Korea's claim over Tsushima.
 It is noted that the Japanese envoy took advantage of the shogunate's authority, which can frequently be found in the Sō clan's later diplomatic talks with Korea.
 By the order of Taejong, Korea took a tough stance against the Sō clan.
 Although Soda's messengers visited Korea several times, they did not reach a settlement until 1423.
-The death of the hard-line Taejong in the 5th month of 1422 softened Korea's policy toward Japan.
+The death of the hard-line Taejong in May 1422 softened Korea's policy toward Japan.
 Under Sejong, Joseon relinquished its claims to Tsushima and decided to grant trade privileges to the Sō clan in exchange for its duty to maintain trade order.